WildernessLabs/Netduino.Foundation/docs/Library/ICs/MCP23008/index.md

 For example, if all address pins were tied to ground, then the address of the chip would be `0100000` in binary, or `0x20` in hex, and `32` in decimal.

-The I2C is addresses can then be as follows, where `0` represents an address pin connected to ground, and `1` represents an address pin connected to `3.3V`:
+The I2C addresses can then be as follows, where `0` represents an address pin connected to ground, and `1` represents an address pin connected to `3.3V`:

 | address header | A2  | A1  | A0  | Resulting Hex Address | Resulting Decimal Address |
 |----------------|-----|-----|-----|-----------------------|---------------------------|